grommunio/grommunio-documentation/kb/debug_content.rst

 version of Gromox, because Postfix is already capable of handling this.)

-The message can be found by matching up the timestamp in the log with the timstamp of the file object or, in fact, the timestamp in the filename itself.
+The message can be found by matching up the timestamp in the log with the timestamp of the file object or, in fact, the timestamp in the filename itself.
 The filename usually consists of a Unix timestamp, a boot-time monotonically-increasing counter (QID), and the hostname.
 This file may contain small binary tags, so if looking for the exact